The Inflation Reduction Act of 2022 increased financial incentives for energy-saving heat pumps. Here are the heat pumps that qualify.

 2022 Heat pump tax credits and incentives

-For heat pumps HVAC systems installed before December 31, 2022, heat pumps that are ENERGY STAR-certified are eligible for the $300 2022 25C Energy Efficiency Home Improvement tax credit (2).
+For heat pump HVAC systems installed before December 31, 2022, ENERGY STAR-certified models are eligible for the $300 Energy Efficiency Home Improvement tax credit (1).

-Check to see if your heat pump appliance is ENERGY STAR certified—and check with your tax pro—and you should be good to go.
+To find out if you qualify for the 2022 heat pump tax credit, check to see if your heat pump appliance is ENERGY STAR certified—and check with your tax pro.
+That’s it!

 New Inflation Reduction Act heat pump tax credits: 2023 through 2032

-Starting January 1, 2023, you may be eligible for the new and improved 25C Energy Efficiency Home Improvement tax credit, and it’s a $2,000 federal income tax credit for heat pump HVAC systems.
+Starting January 1, 2023, you may be eligible for the new and improved 25C Energy Efficiency Home Improvement tax credit, and it’s capped at $2,000 for heat pump HVAC systems.

 - What type of heat pump HVAC system (ducted or non-ducted) you plan to install, and